learnk8s/learnk8s.io/src/custom-authentication/content.md

 The value of this command-line flag must be a configuration file that describes how to access the webhook token authentication service.

-The format of this cofiguration file is described in the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication).
+The format of this configuration file is described in the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication).

 Here's how this file looks like (save the following in a file named `authn-config.yaml` on the compute instance):